 And so the four of us began.

-‘We were married in February 1919, in a little village in Surrey, the village I grew up in, in the church overlooking the green where we used to play cricket in the summer and put up our Maypoles and all the stuff that one associates with a perfect typical English village.
-The war was finally over, and I’d come back from the trenches unable to believe, not just that I’d survived, which was a shock, but that I was the sole survivor of my parents’ five sons.
+‘We were married in February 1919, in a little village in Surrey, the little village I grew up in, in the church overlooking the green where we used to play cricket in the summer and have our Maypoles and all the stuff that one associates with a perfectly typical English village.
+The war was finally over, and I’d come back from the trenches unable to believe, not just that I’d survived, which was a shock in itself, but that I was the sole survivor of my parents’ five sons.

 ‘I enjoyed the war to begin with.
 It seemed a noble and righteous cause, and you have to realise it was the culmination of my training and experience—my true work—and I had just been promoted to the rank of Captain.
-But time went by and the war didn’t end in the month or two or six as we’d predicted.
-Hundreds of thousands of men died on both sides.
+But time went by, and the war didn’t end in a month or two as we’d all predicted.
+Millions of men died on both sides.
 Friends died.
 Brothers died.
 As the death toll rose, all we had to show for it was a narrow strip of mud.
 I began to see a distinct gap between the gross reality I was familiar with and the picturesque translation of events in the newspapers and the recruitment campaigns.
 More importantly, I was beginning to run out of brothers.

 ‘My parents were getting on in years, and the loss of my four brothers took its toll.
-By the time I came home from the war, neither Mother nor Father was in good health.
-My father sold the family firm, planning to retire to a country cottage somewhere down on the coast, away from our home, a new start somewhere they hoped to be able to come to terms with what they had lost.
-But before he could carry out his plan, my father died and just a few weeks later, my mother also passed away.
+By the time I came home from the war, neither Mother nor Father was in good health and so my father sold the family firm.
+He planned to retire to a country cottage somewhere down on the coast, away from our home village, somewhere they hoped to come to terms with what they had lost.
+But before he could carry out this plan, my father died and just a few weeks later, my mother also passed away.
 The house in Surrey and a reasonably large sum of money came to me, as did the death duties.

 ‘I had no real idea what to do with myself after the war.
 Just before the end, I had been invalided out with a shoulder wound—shrapnel.
 But in any case, I’d lost the taste for death and mayhem.

 ‘I decided to rent out my parents’ house and move away, maybe go overseas.
 I didn’t really know what to do with myself.
-I hadn’t thought very far ahead.
+I hadn’t thought that far ahead.
 A wealthy businessman from London came down to see the house.
 He did me the honour of introducing me to his daughter.
-But he didn’t lease the house, instead she moved into it with me after our wedding.
+But he didn’t lease the house, instead she moved into it with me after we were married.

 ‘I couldn’t cope with the guilt of being alive, and I certainly couldn’t take the chance of being happy as well.
-Helena was too young, her life had been too sheltered for her to have any idea how to cope with a marriage that wasn’t all dancing and flowers and candle-lit dinners.
-Also, I was fifteen years older than her.
+Helena was too young and her life had been too sheltered for her to have any idea how to cope with a marriage that wasn’t all dancing, flowers and candle-lit dinners.
+And I was fifteen years older than her.
 I’m afraid that within a couple of months of the wedding, the image we presented of a happy marriage was as far removed from reality as those ‘official’ images were from life in the trenches.

 ‘One night, when I had been drinking, as I always did, Helena tried to sober me up with some black coffee.
-But either it was too little too late or it just didn’t work for some other reason.
-I went into a deep sleep, a coma, I suppose it was.
-And I died sometime during the night.
-And Helena was hanged for my murder on 10th May 1920.
+But either it was too little too late, or it just didn’t work for some other reason, but I went off into a deep sleep.
+I died sometime during the night.
+Helena was arrested, and hanged for my murder on 10th May 1920.
 It was a week after her 21st birthday.’

 There was a long, uncomfortable silence.
 Then he added a postscript, as ever the master of the understatement, ‘Not a very nice story, I’m afraid.’

 I felt numb.
-From John I felt only a sense of cold desolation.
-I wanted to weep, but the relief tears used to bring was no longer possible.
+And from John came only a sense of cold desolation.
+I felt I wanted to weep, but the relief tears used to bring was no longer possible.
 I was overwhelmed by the terrible pointlessness of it all.

 ‘But it clearly wasn’t pointless,’ Freddie said quietly, tentatively.
 ‘Someone, and John is sure it wasn’t Helena, but someone obviously made a decision to get rid of John.
 They wouldn’t have done that unless it somehow benefited them.
 Not necessarily a financial benefit, but possibly something else.
 So, far from being pointless, for that particular person, John’s death had a very good point.’